Viewpoint: Citizens weigh in on picking a police chief

 Police seek persons of interest in double homicide on Danneel Street

 The New Orleans Police Department is asking for the public’s assistance in locating two persons of interest in connection with a double homicide that occurred Dec.
 4 in the 2900 block of Danneel Street.
 At about 8:30 a.m. officers were called to the location for two males suffering from multiple gunshot wounds.
-They were transported to a local hospital, where they later pronounced died.
+They were transported to a local hospital, where they later died.
 The victims were Terry Johnson, 32, and Richard Watson, 46

 Officers identified two unknown men (pictured above and below) as persons of interest in this investigation.